 Add all the above-mentioned elements under a thread group (Refer to Figure 02)

-Click ‘Loop Controller’ and provide the value in ‘Loop Count’ field which should be equal to the number of occurrences.
+Click ‘Loop Controller’ and provide the value in the ‘Loop Count’ field which should be equal to the number of occurrences.
 In this example, I have taken 3 as loop count i.e. I want to use 3 values from the list within the same iteration.
 Refers to Figure 03.

 Let’s have a look at the bzm – Random CSV Data Set Config and apply the same in your scenario.
-Make sure you provide correct CSV file path and variable name.
+Make sure you provide the correct CSV file path and variable name.

-The ‘Counter’ element is used to generate a new variable each time in which parameter value will be substituted in the sampler request (Pay attention to number format as in the similar way it has to be substituted in sampler request)
+The ‘Counter’ element is used to generate a new variable each time in which parameter value will be substituted in the sampler request (Pay attention to number format as in a similar way it has to be substituted in sampler request)

 Now, write the given code the BeanShell Sampler.
 This code will read the value from the CSV file and assign it to the variable name generated by the counter.

 So, here we have completed the set-up to generate the random value at each occurrence of the parameter.

 Now, come to the sampler request part where we will use these variables.
 To illustrate the scenario, I have used a dummy sampler.
 Let’s consider my original request is below.